ErivanJunior275/coronaAPP/README.md

 # coronaAPP
-A simple app in development of covid-19 data.
+A simple app in development about covid-19.